trevoralpert/Writewise/README.md

 Want to try Writewise without setup?
 Check out our deployed version:
 - **Live App**: [https://writewise-8fke.vercel.app/](https://writewise-8fke.vercel.app/)

-> **Note**: The live demo showcases all 6 implemented user stories including enterprise SEO features.
+> **Note**: The live demo showcases all 5 implemented core features plus the Priority Optimization Engine with platform adaptation capabilities.
 For development and customization, use the local setup above.

 ---